-If you ever run a Google ad campaign or any type of ads on any ad network, you are probably familiar with the term ‘CPC’.
-It is, after all, one of the core metrics that you have to measure, analyze, and interpret when running an ad campaign.
+What is CPC?
+If you start working on Google ad campaigns or any type of digital ad, that is one of the first concepts you need to understand.
+The CPC is, after all, one of the core metrics that you have to measure, analyze, and interpret when running an ad campaign.

-If you are new to CPC, and not sure what is CPC and how to calculate CPC, this guide is for you.
-This actionable CPC guide will cover everything you need to:
+If you are new to this acronym and not sure what is CPC and how to calculate CPC, this article is for you.
+This actionable guide will cover everything you need to know about the topic:

 • What is CPC